Abnormal Placentation

 Healthy placentation and placental development throughout pregnancy are crucial to maintaining a healthy pregnancy, and so we monitor patients beyond their first trimester.

-Our research and experience show that immunotherapy is useful as a risk reduction strategy, as well as helping disease modification of abnormal placentation.
+For this cohort and others, immunotherapy is useful as a risk reduction strategy, as well as helping disease modification of abnormal placentation.

 Examples of abnormal immune placentation